orendain/DemeoMods/HouseRules_Essentials/README.md

 ### JSON Rulesets

-Rulesets may also be defined in JSON within the MelonLoader config file.
-A sample [MelonLoader config with JSON ruleset](sample-json-ruleset.txt) is provided to help you get started.
+Rulesets may also be configured as JSON files and stored within the game directory `<GAME_DIR>/UserData/HouseRules/<rulesetname>.json`
+An example [Ruleset for rapid play](../docs/TestingRuleSet.json) is provided to help you get started.

 ## Rules